georgeyiu/codejam_parse/README.md

     test string 2
     test string 3

-The first line is the number of tests N. N lines follow, each representing test string.
+The first line is the number of tests N. N lines follow, each representing a test string.

     schema = [(), [str]]